 Discover more from Gretchen's List

-Where to Send Money Right Now: Georgia, Obviously
+Where to Give Money Right Now: Wisconsin Supreme Court Races

 Donor, sociologist, researcher.
 Board member at WDN Action and Emerge America, and steering committee member at Electing Women Bay Area -- but all content here is mine alone and not on behalf of any organization.
 My goals are to help others find their networks and feel more comfortable and informed participating in the political giving space.